dimsmol/life_info/sport_activities/snowboarding/equipment_checklist.md

   - can use filters ?
   - should fit really well (no holes around or between goggles and helmet)
 - gloves must be good
+  - inner gloves proved to be very convenient